gyanl/gyanl.github.io/_posts/2021-04-23-great-portfolios.md

 3. <https://paco.sh/><br>This site looks almost confusingly minimal till you hit the command icon and realise you can find everything from there.
 Not sure I would recommend this approach as the only way to find content on your site, but I did find it cool.

-4. <https://www.sid.today/> + <https://www.siddharthjha.com/><br>Siddharth Jha's is a UX engineer, and his websites showcases some really neat touches that tend to only happen when you are a designer who can code.
-Check out the cool animation on the home page, and slick hover states for links!I also really like the idea of public-by-default sites (you can see the mess of partly written thoughts I have at <https://gyanl.com/archive/>) and I hope this becomes more common.
-It's cool to see more raw, in-progress writing on the internet.
-[Siddharth writes about this here.](https://www.siddharthjha.com/blog/what-blogs-used-to-be-like)

-6. [https://akshayverma.net/](https://akshayverma.net/)<br>Great typography.
+4. [https://akshayverma.net/](https://akshayverma.net/)<br>Great typography.
 Akshay runs [Prophecy](https://prophecy.one/), which also has a great website.

-7. <https://www.english-editor.com/><br>This is not a design portfolio, but the site is very well designed and the information is extremely well organised.
+5. <https://www.english-editor.com/><br>This is not a design portfolio, but the site is very well designed and the information is extremely well organised.

-8. [Receipt - Minimal Portfolio Template](https://receipt.framer.website)<br>Show your work receipts with this cool template
+6. [Receipt - Minimal Portfolio Template](https://receipt.framer.website)<br>Show your work receipts with this cool template

+7. [AMAN'S GENERAL MISHMASH OF DESIGN, DATA & CODE](https://aman.bh/)<br>Aman’s artisanal, hand-crafted website is unlike any other website you’ll see.
+Showcases some of his data vis work and a lot more.

+8. [Leffin - Portfolio](https://leff.in/)<br>Leffin’s portfolio uses slick new CSS page transitions to move between states.